Proving exact values for the $2$-limited broadcast domination number on grid graphs: Introduction

 For each fixed positive integer $k$, the problem of deciding whether there exists a $k$-limited dominating broadcast of cost at most a given integer $B$ is NP-complete \cite{thing2, thesis}.
 The results of \cite{thesis}, respectively, establish $O(n^3),$ $O(n^2),$ $O(n^2),$ and $O(n^3)$ time algorithms for the $k$-limited broadcast domination number of strongly chordal graphs, interval graphs, circular arc graphs, and proper interval bigraphs.
 The algorithm for $k$-limited broadcast on strongly chordal graphs in \cite{thesis} is a specialization of the $O(n^3)$ time algorithm for (general) broadcast domination on strongly chordal graphs in \cite{frankmasters, frankrickandgarry}.

 The $k$-limited broadcast domination problem is a restriction of the broadcast domination problem in which vertices can broadcast with strength up to $rad(G)$.
 The \textit{broadcast domination number} $\gamma_b(G)$ of a graph $G$ is optimum solution to the ILP obtained from \ref{ILP} by setting $k = rad(G)$.
-The broadcast domination number of a graph was introduced in Erwin's Ph.D. thesis \cite{ogerwin}.
+The broadcast domination number of a graph was introduced in \cite{ogerwin}.
 Erwin proved that, for every non-trivial connected graph,